ryjen/ryjen.github.io/content/post/vaccine.md

 How much will it cost?
 Does it have inequality implications?

-### Politics
+## Politics

-Does the political timing of it bother anyone?
+Does the political timing of the vaccine bother anyone?

-Perhaps it was released now in a *democratic US* as more *favourable* to its potential failure.
+Perhaps it was released now in a *democratic US* as more *favourable* to its potential negative and positive outcomes.

 Does anyone wonder why its a Canadian company developing the nano-tech?
 Or why the US does not have nano technology to do it themselves?

-Perhaps a strategic advantage to maintain unity in the US upon disaster or more inequality.
-Or maybe competition to produce more.
+Perhaps a strategic advantage to maintain *unity* in the US upon possible negative outcomes.

 Well, Canadians have opened Pandora's box on nano-tech into mainstream.

+And the competition to enable the US to produce more.

 ## Conclusion